Is my Mom a Narcissist? Read/Watch/Listen

 It makes you wonder…

-Your mother’s narcissism probably started in very early childhood, where she didn’t get the quality love and care she needed to get off to a good emotional start.
+Your mother’s narcissism probably started in early childhood when she didn’t get the quality love and care she needed to get off to a good emotional start.

 Just as you needed to see the delight in your mother’s eyes when you were a baby, she needed the same.
 Bringing joy to our caregivers is the origin of what psychologists call narcissistic supplies.